MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ```

 Parameters
-- Pitch (Double) - Number that determines the up or down movement of Misty's head movement.
+- Pitch (double) - Number that determines the up or down movement of Misty's head movement.
 Value range: -5 to 5.
-- Roll (Double) - Number that determines the tilt ("ear" to "shoulder") of Misty's head.
+- Roll (double) - Number that determines the tilt ("ear" to "shoulder") of Misty's head.
 Misty's head will tilt to the left or right.
 Value range: -5 to 5.
 This value is ignored for Misty I.
-- Yaw (Double) - Number that determines the turning of Misty's head.
+- Yaw (double) - Number that determines the turning of Misty's head.
 Misty's head will turn left or right.
 Value range: -5 to 5.
 This value is ignored for Misty I.
-- Velocity (Double) - Number that represents speed at which Misty moves her head.
+- Velocity (double) - Number that represents speed at which Misty moves her head.
 Value range: 0 to 10.

 Return Values
-Result (boolean) - Returns true if there are no errors related to this command.
+* Result (boolean) - Returns true if there are no errors related to this command.

 ##### MoveHeadToLocation - BETA
 Moves Misty's head to a specified up-down or left-right location.